chacetechost/chacetechost/README.md

 On my way to make the future.
 It's amazing how much we can achieve when we put our minds to it.
 The man of tomorrow is shaped by the challenges of today.

+Approaching the final days of enacting my dream!